Steven Paul Spears, tenor

 Daniel Gilliam’s songs, mostly veiled from that worthy hulk called the Arts, are here, at hand.
 You’ve found them.
 Devote some time and attention to them, and you might begin to see what Mr. Rieff suggests the artist is offering us.
 Not inwardness at all, but potentially, the most complete connection and communion with life and lives imaginable.

 Who, after all, has traveled further than the recluse of Amherst?
-Who’s known love and longing more vividly than the shaggy old singer of himself.
+Who’s known love and longing more vividly than the shaggy old salesman of himself.
 Who’s wiser about nature’s wealth than the Kentucky school-teacher, who could find silver in the wind and gold in peach blossoms?
 And you may find the most congenial guide to these American minds in this careful craftsman from Louisville.
 An unassuming creative artist, but Daniel Gilliam is audacious enough to collaborate with genius and give us new colors to contemplate, melodies upon their melodies; and new paths to follow, new voices to discover and devote our attention to, voices reminding us of our loneliness and easing it at the same time.
 An alchemy in the tradition of Jesse Stuart.